How-to Guide - Configuring Promotions

 Manner of Application

 The manner in which a Reward is applied is defined through configuration and is specific to the Promotion.
-This includes how the Reward behaves during returns and how it interacts with other Promotions, Discounts, and Overrides.
+This includes the ability to define how the Reward behaves during returns and how it interacts with other Promotions, Discounts, and Overrides.

 Promotion Timetable

 Promotions are typically effective over a specific range of dates.
 Beginning and ending dates can be specified for each offer.
-Promotions can also be limited to specific times of day and/or days of the week.
+Promotions can also be limited to being active only during specific times of the day and/or on specific days of the week.

 | Field | Description |